-Host a wax museum in your classroom!
+Looking for children’s wax museum project ideas for your classroom?
 First, pinpoint a group of people.
 Second, set guidelines.
 Third, ask kids to research and select 10 memorable events.
 From their timelines, students write monologues.
 After a bit of practice and costume selection, they’re ready to present.

-As usual, our favorite fourth grade teacher, Ms. Sneed, sat at the back table with her co-teacher.
-“Biography unit up next!” she exclaimed.
+As they planned their ELA block, our favorite fourth grade teacher sat at the back table with her teaching partner.

 Ms. Sneed nodded.
 “I noticed that the teacher who created that now has a free set of biography lesson plans.”
 She pulled them up on her laptop.